0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-ansible.md

 ## Prerequisites

 - Install Ansible on your local machine with Python3.x.
-The setup will not work if you have Python 2.x.
+The setup doesn't run on Python 2.x.
     - To install Ansible with Python 3.x, you can use pip.
 If you do not have pip on your machine, follow the steps outlined [here](https://pip.pypa.io/en/stable/).
 Run `pip3 install ansible` to install Ansible.
 - Check the [Polygon PoS Ansible repository](https://github.com/maticnetwork/node-ansible#requirements) for requirements.
-- You will also need to ensure that Go is *not installed* in your environment.
-You will run into issues if you attempt to set up your full node through Ansible with Go installed as Ansible requires specific packages of Go to be installed.
+- You also need to ensure that Go is *not installed* in your environment.
+You will run into issues if you attempt to set up your full node through Ansible with Go installed as Ansible requires specific packages of Go.
 - You will also need to make sure that your VM / Machine does not have any previous setups for Polygon Validator or Heimdall or Bor.
 You will need to delete them as your setup will run into issues.

 !!! info "Heimdall source enhancements"